synedra/runzoho/README-doc.md

-# Zoho CRM Tasks Integration Guide
+# Zoho CRM Tasks Integration Documentation

 This application uses Zoho CRM Tasks as the backend for a simplified todo list functionality, integrated through RunAlloy.
 You can find a more detailed description in this [blog post].